Nextdoor/kingpin/README.md

     11:55:17   ERROR     Kingpin encountered mistakes during the play.
     11:55:17   ERROR     kingpin.actors.misc.Macro._execute() execution exceeded deadline: 1s

+*Disabling the Timeout*

+You can disable the timeout on any actor by setting `timeout: 0` in your JSON.

+*Group Actor Timeouts*

+Note, Group Actors are unique and have their `default_timeout` set to 0 (_disabled_) by default.
+You can, of course, override this with your own `timeout: xx` setting in the JSON.

 ##### Token-replacement

 ###### Environmental Tokens